novoda/react-native-workshop/slides.md

 ---
 # Keys in loops

+If you reloaded, you'll notice there's a small yellow warning on the bottom of the app.
 Components rendered with loops require a `key` property that identifies them.
 Keys are important for react to be able to understand which views have been added, removed or altered.

+> As you can do inside a component, you can use `propName={expression}` to pass properties.
+If it's a hardcoded string, prefer `propName="value"`.

-Use `todo.name` as a key for now.
+Before moving to the next step, let's use `todo.name` as a key for our elements.

 ---
 # Conventions